atom-box/clue-school/README.md

 ## Stack

-This is a Symfony project.
+This is a Symfony 5 project.

 ## URL

 This is deployed at http://clue.school

-## This page is a placeholder for a School Parent Teacher Conferences Twilio SMS tool idea of  mine

-Eventually this URL will host a School Parent Teacher Conferences Twilio SMS tool.
-But for now though, I am holding this space by putting my own Getting Things Done app here.
+## Clue & Clueless

+I have some ideas for school technology I'd like to try.
+I have purchased the URLs [https://clueless.school](https://clueless.school )  and [https://clue.school](https://clue.school) while I build.

+## App 1 is multi-task timer

+I find my phone and the online pomodoro timers to be too slow to configure.
+This is my app that allows for rapid input of task names and durations.

-## How to take Cornell Notes
+## App 2 is how to takee Cornell Notes in a browser

-What's a good way to take cornell notes?
-Again, that's my other page.
-ZumTum Cornell Notes, my app for taking notes in school is going to be at the similarly named http://clueless.school.
-This page you are on now is all about teacher to parent engagement.
+What's a good way to take Cornell Notes?
+This!
+ZumTum Cornell Notes was my previous app to do this.

+## It's live

+It will take the rest of October to make this run well.
+The site is [https://clue.school](https://clue.school)